panzerdp/dmitripavlutin.com/content/posts/157-vue-throttle-debounce/index.md

 In this post, you'll find how to debounce and throttle watchers and event handlers in Vue components.

 *Before I go on, let me recommend something to you.*

-*If you want to truly understand Vue, do yourself a favor and take ["Vue.js 3 Fundamentals with the Composition API"](https://vueschool.io/courses/vue-js-fundamentals-with-the-composition-api?friend=dmitripavlutin) course on Vueschool.*
+*If you want to become proficient in Vue, take ["Vue.js 3 Fundamentals with the Composition API"](https://vueschool.io/courses/vue-js-fundamentals-with-the-composition-api?friend=dmitripavlutin) course on Vueschool.*

 ## 1. Debouncing a watcher